-Leaves are often removed one at a time, and dipped in garlic butter, olive oil, vinaigrette, mayonnaise, aioli, hollandaise, or other sauces.
+Leaves are often removed one at a time, and dipped in garlic olive oil, dressing, or other sauces.
 Placing the leaf in one’s mouth, close one’s teeth, and draw out the leaf, scraping off the tender flesh on the inner side of the leaf into one’s mouth.
 At the center of the leaves, is the “bearded” artichoke heart.
 Scrape off the hairy beard with a spoon, and share the entirely edible heart with your loved ones.
 The stem, once its outer fibrous layer is removed with a knife and it is steamed, is also edible.

 Artichoke with Garlic Butter